rschwa6308/Crossword-Puzzle-Solver/write-ups/progress_report/progress_report.md

 ![](w2v_pca.png)

-In this example where the testing clue was ‘radiator output’, the Word2Vec guesser successfully distinguished the training data that matched to the clue (labeled red) with other confusing puzzles(blue) that also include the word ‘output’.
+In this example where the testing clue was ‘radiator output’, the Word2Vec guesser successfully distinguished the testing data that matched to the clue (labeled red) with other confusing puzzles(blue) that also include the word ‘output’.
 We can see under the PCA the correct clue vector is not aligned with the incorrect ones on the x-axis.

 ![](w2v_pca2.png)

-While the Word2Vec guesser may be effective at distinguishing the wrong ones, in some other cases it was not able to find the correct one.
+While the Word2Vec guesser may be effective at distinguishing the wrong clues, in some other cases it was not able to find the correct one.
 This example above illustrates that despite the guesser separating ‘African language group’ from other culture-language related confusing clues it did not find any correct vector close to the testing clue.

 #
 The result of this attempt, however, was less than ideal.
 The Word2Vec implementation of guesser only achieved an accuracy of roughly 45% compared to what we had for 55% in the baseline guesser.
 It is possible that in the crossword puzzle, the same answer was asked in completely different way resulting in the vector being far from each other.